ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 }
 ```

-After adjusted the configuration, deploy it with `sudo nixos-rebuild switch`, then your firefox/chrome/vscode will revert to the version corresponding to `nixpkgs-stable` or `nixpkgs-fd40cef8d`.
+After adjusted the configuration, deploy it with `sudo nixos-rebuild switch`, then your firefox/chrome/vscode will be downgraded to the version corresponding to `nixpkgs-stable` or `nixpkgs-fd40cef8d`.

 > according to [1000 instances of nixpkgs](https://discourse.nixos.org/t/1000-instances-of-nixpkgs/17347), it's not a good practice to use `import` in sub modules to customize `nixpkgs`, because each `import` will create a new instance of nixpkgs, which will increase the build time and memory usage as the configuration grows.
 So here we create all nixpkgs instances in `flake.nix` to avoid this problem.

 ### 10. Manage the configuration with Git

-NixOS's configuration is just plain text, so it can be managed with Git just like other ordinary dotfiles.

-On the other hand, `flake.nix` do not required to be placed in `/etc/nixos`, they can be placed in any directory, as long as the correct path is specified during deployment.
+NixOS configuration is just a set of text files, it is very suitable to be managed with Git, and thus we can easily rollback to a previous version when we encounter some problems.

+However, NixOS places the configuration in `/etc/nixos` by default, which requires root permissions to modify, which is not convenient for daily use.
+Luckily, Flakes can solve this problem, you can place your flake anywhere you like.

-For example, my usage is to place my Flake in `~/nixos-config`, and then create a soft link in `/etc/nixos`:
+For example, my usage is to place my flake in `~/nixos-config`, and then create a soft link in `/etc/nixos`:

 ```shell
 sudo mv /etc/nixos /etc/nixos.bak  # backup the original configuration